8th Sunday C- March 2, 2025

 By my side

 There is a lot in today’s scriptures to reflect upon for the next 43 days or so.
 Let us be silent and let the words of our God speak within us.
-In the next few days as we prepare for Ash Wednesday, we may want to consider what character defect I wish to address in this season.
+In the next few days as we prepare for Ash Wednesday, we may want to consider what character defect we wish to address in this season.
 We place this upon a rock and give it to Jesus to bring with him into the desert and we pray he may take it to the cross so we may rise again on Easter Sunday.